 - Chopped fresh cilantro

-- roughly chopped peanuts, or cashew for paleo
+- roughly chopped peanuts - or cashews for paleo

 - lime wedges

-- When all the ingredients have been prepped, place a 10-12" skillet over medium high heat.
+- Place a 12" skillet or medium-sized pot, (5 1/2 quarts) over medium-high heat.
 When the pan is hot, add the avocado oil and cubed chicken thighs.
-Sauté the chicken until it's just done and browned, (use a metal spatula if you're using a cast iron skillet to make it easier to scrape the browned bits off the bottom).
-Remove the chicken from the pan and set it aside.
+Sauté the chicken until it's just done and browned, and remove the chicken from the pan and set it aside.

-- Add the onion and carrots to the pan, and cook just until crisp tender, about 6-8 minutes.
-Then add the curry paste and turmeric.
-Stir to combine, breaking up the curry paste, about 1 minute.
-Finally add the coconut milk and lime zest.
-Bring the mixture to a boil, then lower the heat to maintain a simmer.
-Cook until the curry has thickened and the veggies are done, about 8-10 minutes.
+- Bring the mixture to a boil, then lower the heat to maintain a simmer.
+Cook until the curry has thickened and the veggies are tender, 10-15 minutes.

-- To finish the curry add the chicken back to the pan along with the lime juice and nut butter of choice if you're using it.
+- To finish the curry add the chicken back to the pan along with the lime juice, nut butter of choice, and fish sauce if you're using it.
 Stir to combine, then add sea salt to your taste.

 - Turn the heat off and add the chopped baby spinach.
 Stir to combine and let the curry sit just long enough for the spinach to wilt, about 3-4 minutes.

 - Serve the curry with your choice of toppings, and your choice of veggie noodles/rice/cauliflower rice.